Bert Van Bork

 Van Bork's Eyewitness, nominated for an Academy Award in 1999, "examines a unique genre of art: sketches and paintings done secretly by men and women who lived and died inside the walls of the Nazi death camps.
 This body of work, much of it unearthed for the first time from the death camp's archives, provides chilling testimony to Auschwitz's daily routine of torture and execution.
 Eyewitnesss documents the life and work of three artists - Jan Komski, Dina Gottliebova and Felix Nussbaum - who more than fifty years ago witnessed and painted the horror."

-Van Bork's exhibitions of two-dimensional art continue to appear in the Chicago area, and he has released a book of his art in conjunction with an exhibition in Germany, Bert Van Bork: Kunstlerporträts (Passage-Verlag, ISBN 3-932900-34-0).
+Van Bork's exhibitions of two-dimensional appeared frequently in the Chicago area, and released a book of his art in conjunction with an exhibition in Germany, Bert Van Bork: Kunstlerporträts (Passage-Verlag, ISBN 3-932900-34-0.
+Bert passed away on October 29, 2014.
+He was a remarkable filmmaker, a generous human being, and will be missed.

 Filmography

-We are attempting to complete Van Bork's filmography.
-Of the 200 or so films Van Bork remembers making, approximately 86 are listed below; all were produced by Encyclopaedia Britannica Films.
+We are continually updating Van Bork's filmography.
+Of the 200 or so films Van Bork remembers making, approximately 100 are listed below.
+Please contact us to add to this list.

 Insect Life Cycle: the Periodical Cicada (1957)